Zucchetto: Usage

-All ordained men in the Latin Rite of the Catholic Church are entitled to wear the black zucchetto unless promoted to a higher rank, and it is worn with either the cassock or liturgical vestments.
-When a biretta or mitre is worn, a zucchetto is always worn underneath; hence its other names of subbirettum and submitrale.
-The zucchetto is never worn with a suit.
-Amaranth and scarlet zucchetti are considered a symbolic honor granted to the prelate.
-Thus, the prelate is privileged to wear his zucchetto, not entitled.
+All ordained men in the Latin Church of the Catholic Church are entitled to wear the black zucchetto unless promoted to a higher office, and it is worn with either the cassock or liturgical vestments, never a suit.
+When a biretta or mitre is worn, a zucchetto is always worn underneath, hence its other names of subbirettum and submitrale.

 The common tradition is for the cleric to obtain the zucchetto either from an ecclesiastical tailor or a retail church supply.
 There is also a tradition of friends buying a newly appointed bishop his first zucchetto.

-A lower-ranking prelate must always doff his skullcap to a higher-ranking prelate; all prelates must remove their zucchetti in the presence of the pope, unless the pope says not to do so.
+A lower-ranking prelate must always doff his skullcap to a higher-ranking prelate; all prelates must remove their zucchetti in the presence of the pope, unless the pope prefers otherwise.

 The zucchetto is worn throughout most of the Mass, is removed at the commencement of the Preface, and replaced at the conclusion of Communion, when the Blessed Sacrament is put away.
 The zucchetto is also not worn at any occasion where the Blessed Sacrament is exposed.
-A short zucchetto stand known as a funghellino ("little mushroom", usually made of brass or wood) can be placed near the altar to provide a safe place for the zucchetto when it is not being worn.
+A short zucchetto stand known as a funghellino (lit. "little mushroom", usually made of brass or wood) can be placed near the altar to provide a safe place for the zucchetto when it is not being worn.

-Prelates often give away their skullcaps to the faithful.
+Popes and other prelates often give away their skullcaps to the faithful.
 The practice, which was started in the modern era by Pope Pius XII, involves giving the zucchetto to the faithful, as a keepsake, if presented with a new one as a gift.
-Popes John Paul II, Benedict XVI, and Francis have continued the custom.
+Popes John Paul II, Benedict XVI, Francis, and Leo XIV have continued the custom.
 The pope might choose not to give the visitor his own zucchetto, but rather place the gift zucchetto on his head for a moment as a blessing, then return it to the giver.
-Bishops, cardinals and archbishops such as Fulton J. Sheen frequently gave their old zucchettos in exchange for the newly offered one; Sheen also gave his zucchetto as a keepsake to laity who requested it.
+The above popes mentioned, bishops, cardinals and archbishops such as Fulton J. Sheen frequently gave their old zucchetti in exchange for the newly offered one; Sheen also gave his zucchetto as a keepsake to laity who requested it.